jeremyd/ebssense/README.md

 ### Restoring the volume stripe from backup.

+Optional: show all found tags in the account.

+    ebssense list --tags

-Synchronize locally the metadata for the sets tagged with <id>.
+Synchronize locally the metadata for the sets tagged with id.

-    ebssense list --sync --name <id>
+    ebssense list --sync <id>

 Restore.